rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index2.markdown

 Now I have two ideas to move forward with:

 1. Move projection state to documents
-2. Change event driver to make events return a new version of the source document
+2. Change event driver to make events return a new version of the document being edited instead of a projection

 How can I make tiny progress to any of the two ideas?